 This is a project from the amazing blog Swoonworthy, and it’s one of those truly ingenious ways to hide wires that I wish I’d have thought of!

 If you have a little DIY skill then it’s definitely worth a try.

 Simply adding a fake wall using cardboard painted the same as the wall means that you can hide a load of wires without any type of cabling or boxing in needed.

 Obviously, this will only work when the wires are already in a hidden away area – as the visual illusion could be shattered at the wrong angle…

 #10 – Use Hooks or Under Counter Baskets To Keep Wires Out Of The Way

 Another quick trick for wires would be to attach a basket of some sort to the underside (or even the back) of the furniture and put the charger and wires into there instead of directly on the floor.

 This is commonly used in offices, but I’m going to try this soon in my hallway as there are loads of wires hanging underneath the hall cupboard and even though it’s low, you can easily see all those annoying wires trailing over the floor…

-I love this idea, as you can have anything that needs a wire, all in one place – neat and tidy.
+I love this idea for how to hide cords, as you can have anything that needs a wire, all in one place – neat and tidy.
 The connections can simply be pushed through the decorative holes so that’s all you’ll see.

-This would make such a difference to a hallway table, or kitchen work surface, or desk – as you can have everything charging, each with their own wire – but it all neatly packed away.
+This would make such a difference for how to hide cables on a hallway table, or kitchen work surface, or desk – as you can have everything charging, each with their own wire – but it all neatly packed away.